jsteigelman/artwork/README.md

 # Artist Website

-This is a professional artist [website](https://joeythomasart.com/).
+This is a professional artist [website](https://joeythomasart.com/) built using React.

 ### Website Pages